michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.3.0 =
+- Improved the performance of the auto-insert functionality.
 - Added the Allowed HTML Tag Attributes option and the Allowed Inline CSS Properties option in the Misc setting page.

 = 3.2.4 - 12/13/2015 =